MetaHeather/Simon-Static-Site/README.md

 * Colors will display to user

 ## Stretch Goals
+* Optional color blind mode
 * Add levels of difficulty such as colors showing faster
 * Add sound thems the user can choose from

 ## Psuedo Code
+* Class to create color objects
+* Arrays to hold user and computer color choices
+* Click event for each color button
+* RNG for computer to choose one of the four colors to display
 *